ericbrooke/setup_ruby_rails/README.md

 2. [Sublime](https://www.sublimetext.com/docs/2/osx_command_line.html)

 ##A + B - Setup Git

+Why do I need it? - Git is your Version control, you need it to rollback code to earlier version and allows you to experiement with confidence.
+It is also essential for work with teams and GitHub.

 ```
 git config --global user.name "Your Real Name"
 git config --global user.email me@example.com